Go Back

 3. Capital Inefficiency Represents the Largest Structural Risk: $28M Locked in Slow-Moving Inventory

 Business Implication: Inventory inefficiency poses a larger structural risk than shrinkage.
-At an 8% cost of capital, excess stock generates ~$2.24M in annual opportunity cost, while prolonged holding periods increase damage and obsolescence risk.
-Unlike shrinkage, this exposure compounds over time.
+At an 8% cost of capital, excess stock generates ~$2.24M in annual opportunity cost — and unlike shrinkage, this exposure compounds over time as holding periods increase damage and obsolescence risk.

 Horizontal bar chart showing stores with most capital tied up in excess inventory